PC Proxy: A Method for Dynamical Tracer Reconstruction: Discussion and conclusions

+In PC proxy, instabilities can be reduced by using fewer principal components which reduces the number of degrees of freedom.
+Unfortunately, this also tends to reduce the accuracy in the areas where the method does not fail.
+A good example of this phenomenon is the classic proxy in the Southern hemisphere.
+Here we have used only a first-order fit because while a second-order fit produced higher correlation scores, it also returned a much larger bias and RMS error.
+Stability is traded off for greater potential precision.
+The best remedy would be either to have more measurements sampling more of the globe or to simply not use interpolates far outside the range of the measurements.

+The ability to accurately combine information over the whole globe would appear to be the biggest advantage of the method.
+As compared to the earlier method, PC proxy allows for seamless reconstruction even across the equator.
+Note that there is very little difference between the global reconstructions and those restricted to a single hemisphere, especially in the Southern hemisphere.
+Even though there isn't a lot of cross-talk between the two hemispheres, the the greater degrees of freedom in the PC proxy method overcomes this.
+It would be instructive to test the method on an instrument that samples more broadly and using more principal components.

 Principal component proxy tracer reconstruction is shown to be a powerful technique that has many of the advantages of prognostic assimilation models but with less of the associated complexity.
+In particular, there is no need for explicitly modelled sources and sinks.
 It has the advantage over the classic proxy tracer method because it takes into account more than one possible configuration of a passive tracer, operates over shorter time scales and has more parameters to tune for optimal accuracy and stability.
+It is also more accurate when performed over the entire Earth rather than a single hemisphere, allowing for seamless reconstruction of global fields.
 It would be straightforward to adapt to three dimensional reconstruction as well as reconstruction that relies on column measurements or even un-inverted level 1 satellite measurements rather than point measurements.
 Consider the vector, $\vect w_i$, in Equation (\ref{PC_proxy_def}) to be a set of weights for integrating a column of air or performing a radiative transfer simulation rather than a set of interpolation coefficients.